 They decided that RFID (radio frequency identification) wouldn't be very helpful because the tags can only be read by passing through gates.
 Requiring millions of people to funnel through specific areas might only exacerbate the problem.

-Other tracking systems based on wi-fi exist but they often have battery-life limitations and higher costs, says Meriac.
+Other tracking systems based on Wi-Fi exist but they often have battery-life limitations and higher costs, Meriac said.

 OpenBeacon tracking devices transmit and then sleep, cutting back on power consumption.
 The devices could run for several months before requiring a new battery.

-The OpenBeacon devices could be distributed to 10,000 pilgrims traveling to Mecca, for example.
-Their identities wouldn't be important but crowd control monitors could note when many of the tagged pilgrims converge in one spot, implying that potentially many other untagged people are also in the same area, and then they could work to divert or otherwise alleviate the congestion, Meriac says.
+The OpenBeacon devices could be distributed to 10,000 pilgrims travelling to Mecca, for example.
+Their identities wouldn't be important but crowd control monitors could note when many of the tagged pilgrims converge in one spot, implying that potentially many other untagged people are also in the same area, and then they could work to divert or otherwise alleviate the congestion, Meriac said.

 The firmware, drivers and hardware design for the tracking devices are released under GNU/GPL open source licenses.
 The base station designs are not currently available as open source because they were designed closely with a vendor.